 Data Ordering

-To ensure high throughput, Thingworx heavily relies on parallel and distributed processing.
-However, high concurrency can lead to requests and events being processed out of order relative to their emission time.
+To achieve high throughput, Thingworx relies heavily on parallel and distributed processing.
+However, high concurrency can cause requests and events to be processed out of order relative to their emission time.

 - Starting with Thingworx 9.5, it is possible to configure Subscriptions to execute sequentially.
-This ensures that subscriptions are executed in the order events are triggered.
+Sequential Subscriptions ensure that events are processed in the order they occur.

-- Since 9.7, it is possible to configure Thingworx to ensure that Property writes (i.e. data pushed from devices) are processed in order.
+- Since 9.7, it is possible to configure Thingworx to ensure that Property updates (i.e. data pushed from devices) are processed in order.

 - Data Ordering refers to the combination of the above features to ensure that data is ingested and data change events are executed in order.